aaronsbrown/FPGA_8-Bit_SAP-1.5/README.md

 ## 🧠 Project Goals

-- Faithfully replicate Ben Eater's 8-bit CPU on an FPGA
+- Faithfully replicate Ben Eater's 8-bit CPU on an FPGA.
-- Use Verilog to build each module (registers, ALU, RAM, control unit, etc.)
+- Use Verilog/SystemVerilog to build each module (registers, ALU, RAM, control unit, etc.).
-- Mirror the shared 8-bit bus architecture with tri-state logic
+- Mirror the shared 8-bit bus architecture using multiplexers controlled by output enables.
-- Simulate using Icarus Verilog + GTKWave
+- Simulate using Icarus Verilog + GTKWave.
-- Load and execute simple machine code programs
+- Load and execute simple machine code programs.
-- Implement a microcoded control unit for extensible instruction handling
+- Implement a microcoded control unit for extensible instruction handling.
+- Standardize on synchronous design practices (clocking, reset).
-- Later: explore extensions like stack support, more RAM, or additional instructions
+- Later: explore extensions like stack support, more RAM, additional instructions, parameterization.
-- Write a small Python-based assembler to support mnemonic instructions and simplify program authoring
+- Write a small Python-based assembler to support mnemonic instructions and simplify program authoring.

 ---